Lincoln College (Illinois): History

-Lincoln College was established as Lincoln University in 1865 by the Cumberland Presbyterian Church, and was named after Abraham Lincoln.
-There were a few sites that were looked at as possibilities for the institution, prior to Lincoln, Illinois; however, in December 1864, the City of Lincoln was chosen.
+Lincoln College was established as Lincoln University in 1865 by the Cumberland Presbyterian Church and was named after Abraham Lincoln.
+There were a few sites that were looked at as possibilities for the institution, before Lincoln, Illinois; however, in December 1864, the City of Lincoln was chosen.

 On February 6, 1865, the Illinois General Assembly granted the charter that established the university.
-The groundbreaking for University Hall, the first college building, was held on Abraham Lincoln's last living birthday, six days after the charter had been granted; in September 1865 the building's foundation was completed and the cornerstone was laid.
+The groundbreaking for University Hall, the first college building, was held on Abraham Lincoln's last living birthday, six days after the charter had been granted; in September 1865 the building's foundation was completed, and the cornerstone was laid.
 In November 1866, the college opened its doors to men and women alike.
-In 1868, there were three people who had earned their degrees.
+In 1868, three people had earned their degrees.

 In 1901, Lincoln College affiliated with the Decatur College and Industrial School (now Millikin University) in Decatur.
 The name of the school was changed from Lincoln University to Lincoln College of the James Millikin University.
 James Millikin, a wealthy Decatur livestock breeder, offered Lincoln University a $50,000 grant for a new building at the Lincoln campus if the school would turn over its charter.
 The $50,000 grant was on the condition that the citizens of Lincoln would raise $25,000 towards the new building project.
-The $25,000 was raised and the $50,000 grant was provided to the Lincoln campus.
+The $25,000 was raised, and the $50,000 grant was provided to the Lincoln campus.

 In 1929, Lincoln became a two-year junior college, no longer offering four-year degrees as it had done since its inception.
 Many junior colleges were created in the 1920s and 1930s.
 The move helped the college through the financial problems of the Great Depression and World War II.